gypsydave5/boris-bikes/README.md

 Boris Bikes
 ===========

 The Boris Bikes project created during week 2 at Makers Academy.
 The task was to make a running piece of code that coud be used to run a city cycle hire system.
-We got to learn more about Ruby, get our hands dirty and then progressively cleaner using Rspec testing with doubles an without, learn lots about Object-Oriented Design, and pair program like crazy. :smile:
+We got to learn more about Ruby, get our hands dirty and then progressively cleaner using Rspec testing with doubles and without, learn lots about Object-Oriented Design, and pair program like crazy. :smile:

 Objective
 ---------